Yankees’ Judge walks off Astros for 2nd time in 4 days

 King walked Alex Bregman with one out to load the bases, then retired Kyle Tucker and Yuli Gurriel.
 King reached 100 mph for the first time in his career during the at-bat against Bregman.

-A crowd of 47,422 slumped in their seats most of the afternoon — the biggest cheers early on came for a cloud that briefly subdued the blazing afternoon sun.
 The Astros have become every bit as hated in the Bronx as the rival Red Sox after eliminating New York from the postseason three times since 2015 — including during their scandal-tainted title run in 2017.
+A crowd of 44,028 slumped in their seats most of the afternoon — the biggest cheers early on came for a cloud that briefly subdued the blazing afternoon sun.

 Altuve hushed his harassers by hammering Nestor Cortes’ first pitch, matching ex-teammate George Springer for the major league lead with seven leadoff homers.
 Mauricio Dubón added a two-run single in the fourth.